Illinois Child Support Guidelines

-Child support calculations are a complicated and each case is unique, so this article simply provides the basic guidelines.
+Child support calculations are complicated.
+Each case is unique.
 In Illinois, the minimum child support that a parent is required to pay is based on an "income shares" model.
 The Illinois Department of Healthcare and Family Services provides the child support guidelines, which includes worksheets to help with child support calculations and a table that shows the percentage of combined net income that parents living together usually spend on their children.
 In cases of "shared parenting" - when the child is overnight with each parent for at least 146 nights per year - the basic child support obligation is multiplied by 1.5 and the amount of time each parent spends with the child will factor into child support calculations.

 Determining Net Income for Child Support Calculations

-Net income is gross income minus either (1) the standardized tax amount or (2) individualized tax amount, and any applicable adjustments.
+Net income is gross income minus either the standardized tax amount or individualized tax amount.
+The definition of net income also takes into account any applicable adjustments.
 Gross income is defined as income from all sources, except the following: